failgood/failgood/README.md

 ```

 Test dependencies will be recreated for every test.
 It just works as expected.
+Failgood executes the context block again for each test to have separate instances of all test dependencies.

-If you want a dependency to not be recreated for every test, just declare it outside of the root context block, and if you have to close it, do it in an afterSuite callback.
+If you want a dependency to not be recreated for every test, just declare it outside the root context block, and if you have to close it, do it in an afterSuite callback.

 ```kotlin
 class MyBeautifulTest {